buzzer4mornin/CTMP-ThesisProject/README.md

-CTMP     -> model implementation and experimental studies. df-files -> data fetch from Oracle Database and first phase of pre-processing. pre-CTMP -> second phase of pre-processing, i.e. Vocabulary Extraction, Document Representation. supplementary-materials -> papers regarding the models along with the techniques used in the field of recommender systems (e.g, CTPF, CTR, Variational Inference)
+CTMP     -> model implementation and experimental studies. df-files -> data fetch from Oracle Database and first phase of pre-processing. pre-CTMP -> second phase of pre-processing, i.e. Vocabulary Extraction, Document Representation. papers   -> papers regarding the models along with the techniques used in the field of recommender systems (e.g, CTPF, CTR, Variational Inference)
 ```